Can a head injury cause a stroke?

 This study wasn’t the only one to find a correlation between head injury and stroke, though.
 Researchers at the University of Michigan and the V.A. also discovered that people with a brain injury were more at risk of stroke.

 In fact, TBI survivors were 30% more likely to have a stroke than people without a history of head injury.
 However, the number itself was still relatively low.
 Only 1.1% of TBI patients in the study experienced a stroke.

 Other studies have also shown that even mild head injuries like concussions can increase someone’s risk of stroke.
 In people with concussions, for example, the incidence of stroke is higher than in those without a concussion.

-All of this strongly indicates that head injury can cause a stroke.
+All of this strongly indicates that there may be a correlation between head injury and a subsequent stroke.
 But why does this happen?
 We’ll look at some reasons below.

-It is not entirely clear why head injuries seem to cause a stroke.
+It is not entirely clear why head injuries may cause an increased risk of stroke.
 However, there are two possible explanations.

 First, a head injury, especially penetrating head injuries, can damage or weaken the blood vessels in the brain.
 This can cause them to rupture at a later date, leading to a hemorrhagic stroke.

 Second, researchers have found that moderate and severe head injuries can cause blood clotting problems.
 If the blood cannot clot correctly, this can also trigger a stroke.